 1) All judges shall be assigned by the KAPOS President.

-2) Judges must annually complete training as required by KAPOS.
+2) Judges must annually complete training.

-3) Timers are to be certified judges.
+5) KAPOS competitions will use a minimum of two (2) timers.
+Timers are to be certified judges.

 Section IV–Judging Sheets/Scoring